 - 1. The student may be assigned an F for the work in question. - 2.
 The student may be assigned an F for the course.
 In this case the instructor should inform the dean and the student of this action.
 The dean will make certain that the student receives the F grade and is not permitted to withdraw from the course. - 3.
 The student may be placed on probation or suspended for some definite period of time, dismissed or expelled by the dean if either the seriousness of the offense or a record of repeated offenses warrants it.
 A notation that such a sanction has been imposed will be made part of the student's permanent record.
 It is expected that the dean will consult with the instructor and the student in making such a judgment, and that the dean will notify the student of the sanction imposed and of the appeals procedure.

-A student found to be academically dishonest by a faculty member may appeal according to procedures approved by the respective colleges.
-The procedures for making a final appeal to the Student Grievance Committee may be found in the Student Handbook.
+A student found to be academically dishonest by a faculty member may appeal according to The University of Toledo Academic Grievance Procedure, which follows.